 Explain that our vocal chords are little strings in our throats.
 They’re attached to the larynx (what some people call a voice box).
 When we speak, air makes the strings vibrate, which creates sound waves.
 Those waves come out through our mouths and go into the air, spreading out in all directions.
 When these waves strike someone’s ear, they strike three tiny little bones in each ear that can pick up vibrations, and that person can hear the sound we made.
 The more the bones in the ears vibrate, the louder the sound.

 Because of the way the waves spread out, the energy of the sound waves is also spread out, so by the time they reach a person standing at a distance, many of the waves have dissipated.
 The farther away the person is, the fewer sound waves will reach them, and the less the bones in his or her ears will vibrate.

 When we cup our hands around our mouths, the sound waves spread out less.
-Because our hands force the waves to move in the same direction, their density does not decrease as much.
+Because our hands force the waves to move in the same direction, their density does not decrease as much (they stay closer together).
 That means the sound can travel farther, and a person standing at a distance will be able to hear us better.

 Cupping your hands around your mouth makes your voice reach farther and sound louder.
 In short, you’ve turned your cupped hands into a megaphone.

 A megaphone is a cone-shaped device used to amplify a person’s voice.
 You and your child can make one from a Bristol board or poster board.
 A piece of construction paper will also work, but it won’t be very sturdy.
 The larger the board, the larger the megaphone will be.